 4. EVERYTHING IS EXPENSIVE

-We had researched a lot about Iceland, so this did not come as a surprise.
+Till now, we had only travelled in Asia (mostly around Thailand, Vietnam and Cambodia) which are great budget destinations.
+In that sense, Iceland was a giant leap for us financially.
+We had to research a lot, so Iceland’s reputation as a very expensive destination was something that we already knew by the time we landed.
 Everything starting from transportation, accommodation and food is expensive.
 You have to make some pretty major adjustments to keep your budget in check.
 Guided activities are expensive and if you include stuff like glacier hiking or whale watching tours, be ready to shell out more.
 Iceland is an expensive country to visit so make sure you know about all the costs.

 5. USE THE FLYBUS FOR AIRPORT TRANSFERS